Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Numerical Verification and Statistical Characterization

 \subsection{Statistical Analysis of Auxiliary Evolution Functions}

 We examine whether invariants from different regularization classes exhibit distinct dynamical signatures.
 For each invariant $K_n = P_n(x,y,z) + v_n$, the evolution function

 represents the instantaneous rate at which $v_n$ evolves to maintain conservation.
+Statistics were computed from $N = 4 \times 10^6$ trajectory samples (integration time $T = 400$ after transient removal, sampling interval $\Delta t = 10^{-4}$).

-\emph{Pre-chaotic regime ($\rho = 23$).} Both classes yield statistically indistinguishable distributions (Fig.~\ref{fig:statistics}a).
-Kurtosis values $\kappa_{\mathrm{I}} \approx 36.8$ and $\kappa_{\mathrm{III}} \approx 37.0$ are effectively identical.
-This baseline establishes that there is no intrinsic bias in the Class~III formulation.
+\emph{Pre-chaotic regime ($\rho = 23$).} Both classes yield statistically similar distributions (Fig.~\ref{fig:statistics}a).
+Kurtosis values $\kappa_{\mathrm{I}} \approx 28.1$ and $\kappa_{\mathrm{III}} \approx 28.3$ are effectively identical.
+This baseline establishes that there is no intrinsic bias in the Class~III formulation; the statistical equivalence confirms that both classes respond identically to the simple spiral dynamics without lobe-switching.